Paying for mental health treatment at Nightingale Hospital

 Most insurance companies provide authorisation/claim numbers.
 Patients will also need to provide a policy and membership number as well.

 In order to be covered by insurance, your policy may state you need to be seen by a consultant psychiatrist before referral to a therapist can take place.
 This should be written in your documentation or simply call the insurer helpline to confirm.

 Nightingale Hospital will help you organise cover for inpatient and day therapy care by liaising with you, your consultant, and your insurance company to complete all the necessary forms.
 Once the cover is approved we will call you and schedule your treatment.

 For outpatient services, you will need to call your insurer to get approval for treatment.
 They will inform you whether you simply need to quote your membership number to us or they will give you an authorisation code to use.

 Length of time to receive cover

-Time to receive authorisation for treatment can vary from insurer to insurer.
+The time to receive authorisation for treatment can vary from insurer to insurer.
 We monitor approvals coming through continuously and will chase insurance companies for you.
 But please be aware it can take 48 hours or longer if over a weekend.

 Keep us informed

-If you are having any problems at all pre, during or post treatment with your insurance, please call us and we will try our best to help.
+If you are having any problems at all pre, during or post-treatment with your insurance, please call us and we will try our best to help.